-If you qualify for an exception to the electronic submission requirement, you (or a courier service) may deliver your paper application to the Department by hand.
-You must deliver the original and two copies of your application by hand, on or before the application deadline date, to the Department at the following address: U.S. Department of Education, Application Control Center, Attention: (CFDA number 84.133A-11), 550 12th Street, SW., Room 7041, Potomac Center Plaza, Washington, DC 20202-4260.
+If you submit your application in paper format by hand delivery, you (or a courier service) must deliver the original and two copies of your application by hand, on or before the application deadline date, to the Department at the following address: U.S. Department of Education, Application Control Center, Attention: (CFDA Number 84.326D) 550 12th Street, SW., Room 7041, Potomac Center Plaza, Washington, DC 20202-4260.

 (1) You must indicate on the envelope and—if not provided by the Department—in Item 11 of the SF 424 the CFDA number, including suffix letter, if any, of the competition under which you are submitting your application; and

 (2) The Application Control Center will mail to you a notification of receipt of your grant application.
 If you do not receive this notification within 15 business days from the application deadline date, you should call the U.S. Department of Education Application Control Center at (202) 245-6288.

 1. Selection Criteria: The selection criteria for this competition are from 34 CFR 75.210 and are listed in the application package.